Notification System

 It accepts a notification request, persists it (in-app is always the baseline), resolves the

-workspace’s channel preferences, and dispatches to each configured channel adapter.
+domain’s channel preferences, and dispatches to each configured channel adapter.

 Channel Protocol